Bod9001/DockerFileForAMDAIWin/README.md

 docker is a bit weird inside of the virtual WSL2 Linux so you'll have to run a plane docker composed before it will allow the GPU pass through to work for some reason ( is part of the guide so don't worry too much )

+it seems for me every time after a computer restart?
+I have to run the WSL2_set_up then exit out with ctrl + c then run the thing I want to run otherwise it complains about a missing bind

 confirm working with Windows10 and an RX7900XTX

 This is currently setup for automatic1111 , comfyUI , swarmUI (with comfyUI backend) and forge_ui,